TheJosh/chaotic-rage/README.md

 [![Build Status](https://travis-ci.org/TheJosh/chaotic-rage.png?branch=master)](https://travis-ci.org/TheJosh/chaotic-rage)
 [![Coverity Scan Status](https://scan.coverity.com/projects/2787/badge.svg)](https://scan.coverity.com/projects/thejosh-chaotic-rage)

 Chaotic Rage is a silly little shooter game.
 A simple graphical style allows for a focus on gameplay.
 The game is very customisable with full modding support.
 There are a variety of game types, with scripting done in Lua.
 Multiple view modes - top down, behind player and first-person - allow for a unique perspective of the action.
 Dynamic and scriptable weather and day/night effects create a dynamic environment.
-The gameplay is rounded out by a number of interesting vehicles including tanks, helicopters and trains.
+The gameplay is rounded out by a number of interesting vehicles including tanks, utes, and trains.
 Last but not least is a wide range of weapons including shotguns, machine guns and flame throwers.

 At the moment there are a few game types and other game content which is zombie themed.
 This was mostly because zombie AI is very easy to code.
 There is [a discussion on the forum](http://chaoticrage.com/forum/topic/6) about actually defining a proper "theme" for the game, because most people agree that zombies is a bit dated.